Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 What is Terraform Apply?

 The terraform apply command is where Terraform takes the plans we’ve made and turns them into reality.
-It’s like pressing the “Make it so!” button on your infrastructure. πŸš€
+Here’s what happens when you run terraform apply:

 1. Terraform refreshes the state to make sure it has the most up-to-date information about your existing infrastructure.